zbx-sadman/zabbuino/README.md

 - Simulate varuious vendor's IR transmitters.

+#### 07 July 2017
+Fixes:
+ - Error -131 ("Device not conected") on first DHT21/AM2301 polling.
+Now sensor "wake up" time is 2 sec in according to datasheet.

+New features:
+ - _FEATURE\_MHZXX\_PWM\_ENABLE_ , _FEATURE\_MHZXX\_UART\_ENABLE_ - enable Winsen MH-Z19 CO2 sensor (MH-Z19B and may be MH-Z14 too...) support and allow to use following commands:
+   - MHZxx.PWM.CO2[pin, range] - to get CO2 level from sensor via PWM pin.
+Example: _MHZxx.PWM.CO2[6, 5000]_ - get CO2 level from 5000 PPM ranged sensor using PWM output which connected to pin 6.
+   - MHZxx.UART.CO2[rxPin, txPin] - to get CO2 level from sensor via UART.
+Example: _MHZxx.UART.CO2[4, 5]_ - get CO2 level from sensor using UART connection on pin 4 / pin 5 (SoftSerial technology used)

+Note#1: MH-Z19 sensor have 3.3v TTL level.
+Do not connect it to 5V Arduino directly, use TTL level shifter on UART pins.

+Note#2: You can connect PWM pin directly to 5V Arduino directly if Arduino's pin direction is INPUT only.

+Note#3: commands tested on real hardware - 5000PPM MH-Z19 sensor.

 #### 09 June 2017
 A few fixes testing before release Zabbuino 1.2.2

 Fixes/changes:
  - Megatec code part partially tested.
 It allow to communicate with Ippon/Sven/Krawler UPS via RS232-TTL convertor by using command _ups.megatec[rxPin, txPin, command, fieldNumber]_ , where rxPin/txPin - any digital Arduino board pins (SoftSerial lib used), _command_ is Megatec protocol command ( http://networkupstools.org/protocols/megatec.html ).
 At this time supported following: 'F', 'I', 'Q', 'Q1', 'S\*', 'C\*'. _field_ is field number in complex answer string (see Q1 description), that need to be returns.
 Example: _ups.megatec[4,5,"Q1",1]_ - returns "I/P voltage" field value in Q1 command answer.

 Note#1: Cheap (home) UPS's ignore some commands.
 For example, Ippon can ignore 'I'.